Trade agreements: this is how they work

 Import duty relief

 For Ansink, the main benefit of the trade agreement with Vietnam is the reduction in import duties.
 “In many cases, no duties have to be paid at all.”
-Jumbo uses a certificate of origin to prove that the export goods were produced in Vietnam, which are usually not subject to any import duties in the EU due to agreements made in the trade treaty.
+Jumbo uses a document of origin to prove that the export goods were produced in Vietnam, which are usually not subject to any import duties in the EU due to agreements made in the trade treaty.